Ansub/webDevelopment-miniProjects/background-color-generator/readme.md

-Simple JavaScript Project that changes background each time a button is pressed.
+Simple JavaScript Project that changes background each time a button is pressed